-Figure 5-3 shows a pollution rose and a pollution differential rose for BC at the Community site.
+Figure 5-3 shows a pollution rose and a pollution differential rose for hourly BC concentration at the Community site.
 A pollution rose is akin to a bar graph of concentrations associated with wind direction.
-As shown in Figure 5-3, the lowest BC concentrations at the Community site are associated with winds from the northwest (as shown in the top graphic).
-In contrast, the pollution differential rose in the bottom graphic shows that the highest BC concentrations at the Community site (when BC concentrations are higher than those at the Landfill site) are associated with winds from the south.
+As shown in Figure 5-3, the lowest hourly BC concentrations at the Community site are associated with winds from the northwest (as shown in the top graphic).
+In contrast, the pollution differential rose in the bottom graphic shows that the highest hourly BC concentrations at the Community site (when hourly BC concentrations are higher than those at the Landfill site) are associated with winds from the south.